Innoviz debuts an aftermarket LiDAR product for self-driving car development

 Benchmark just backed an ER doctor who wants to keep people off the road while stoned

 LiDAR is a key ingredient in the overall sensing package required to make autonomous cars a reality (though Tesla would disagree), but it’s also prohibitively expensive, especially for companies just starting out, and researchers not tied to companies with deep pockets.
-That’s why Innoviz has created a new aftermarket LiDAR unit offering good performance at more budget-friend prices, set to go into mass production starting early next year.
+That’s why Innoviz has created a new aftermarket LiDAR unit offering good performance at more budget-friendly prices, set to go into mass production starting early next year.

 The solution is called InnovizPro, and will be created in partnership with Jabil, an electronics design and projection company that acts as a supplier to global consumer electronics and industrial tech companies.
 It’ll be a solid-sate LiDAR device, like the InnovizOne unit it revealed earlier this year targeting deployment in actual production vehicles designed for consumer use.